krzysztof-ciszewski/go-blog/README.md

    - Database migration service (runs once)
    - API server (port 8080)
    - RabbitMQ consumer service

+   **Note:** A test service is also available but runs only when explicitly started with the `test` profile.

 3. **Check service status:**
    ```bash